Creating a pragmatic Data Strategy for Higher Education Providers

 Led by Alex Leigh, recognised expert in Higher Education data strategy and governance.

 The courses are currently being hosted by HESPA (https://hespa.ac.uk/).
-We have run three courses so far in 2021.
-A fourth course is scheduled for early autumn.
+We have delivered the course to over 35 universities in 2021 and 2022.
+New courses are running from Spring 2022.

 Designed for Directors of Planning and Data Leaders responsible for providing high quality information supporting efficient operations, effective decision making, strategic reporting, data led projects and external returns.